Feature request #6655

 This means you can enter the "PAL loop of death" (that is a situation in which labelling kill your CPU).

 The PAL issue is not available at the moment (or I can't find it).

 But I swear it's there (qgis still hasn't finished loading the project I asked it to open at least 2 minutes before I started writing this ticket)

-#1 Updated by Giuseppe Sucameli almost 7 years ago
+#1 Updated by Giuseppe Sucameli over 7 years ago

 How many layers do you load at the same time?